Amrullah Saleh - An expert in Location Intelligence

 It can be concluded that his strong sense of nationalism and democratic values drew him to politics.
 From a rebel beginning to being one of the most heard and respected voices from the Afghan Government, Saleh's rise is noteworthy and he continues to espouse the cause of the ethnically diverse Afghan population the world over.

 While 'deception' is regarded as a top trait of spies, this sincere and heartfelt tribute from a keen disciple to his martyred master gives us solid insights about Saleh's character, motivations and ideology.
-Two aspects struck me in particular - a) the emphasis on thirst for intelligence and good information and b) negotiating selflessly for Afghanistan's cause.
+Two aspects struck me in particular - a) his emphasis on the thirst for intelligence and good information and b) negotiating selflessly for Afghanistan's cause.

-Tribute to Ahmad Shah Massoud
+Video: Tribute to Ahmad Shah Massoud

 1. Locating the whereabouts of Osama bin Laden